jucacrispim/mongomotor/docs/source/guide/defining-documents.rst

 :attr:`required` (Default: False)
-    If set to True and the field is not set on the document instance, a :class:`~mongoengine.ValidationError` will be raised when the document is validated.
+    If set to True and the field is not set on the document instance, a :class:`~mongomotor.ValidationError` will be raised when the document is validated.

 :attr:`default` (Default: None)